oasis-tcs/dps/contributions/dpkemp/openeox/README.md

 * The information model uses a `package` namespace (URI): "https://docs.oasis-open.org/openeox/v1.0/schema/core/", not a URL of a file, because the identical IM can be defined in multiple file formats.

-* The timestamp type is an arbitrary string.
-An information model would define it as a `/timestamp` format or a string with an RFC 3339 regular expression pattern.
+* The JSON Schema eox_timestamp_t type is `oneOf` /date-time format or the fixed string "tba".
+The IM translator did not process the `oneOf` directive and the examples will be edited to include it in the IM.

 ## EoX Core Schema Alternate Formats: